As nighttime curfew begins, sheriffs across SoCal vow no enforcement — but to varying degrees

 In a statement released Thursday, Bianco said deputies won’t respond to such calls “to limit potential negative interactions and exposure to our deputies.”

-The Riverside County Sheriff’s Department has been hit hard by the virus.
-Two deputies died from COVID-19 on the same day back in April, when at least 26 employees were infected with coronavirus.
+The Riverside County Sheriff’s Department has been hit hard by the coronavirus.
+Two deputies died from COVID-19 on the same day back in April, when at least 26 employees were infected with the virus.

 Even in Los Angeles County, where county public health officials have issued their own set of restrictions going a step further than the state’s order, sheriff’s officials have said they won’t patrol for violators or take other steps to actively enforce the curfew.